deephealthproject/UC13_pipeline/README.md

-# UC13_pipeline
+# UC13_pipeline - Winter School
-Repository to maintain the pipeline example for UC13 of DeepHealth.
+This repository contains the code for the Use Case 13 of DeepHealth.

-This is a **under construction** repository to be used in the technical sessions of the DeepHealth _internal_ hackathon.
+This code is expected to be downloaded in the laboratory sessions of the Winter School.

+This is aa part of the DeepHealth Use Case 13 pipeline repository prepared specially for the lab sessions, so it contains only the required code for the attendees to perform the proposed exercises.
+The main pipeline repository contains more scripts and information.